CoreMedia/coremedia-social-hub/documentation/Studio-Customization.md

 Developing new adapters may require client-side Studio customization.
 These customization are easily done by overriding the Social Media Hub property files of the Social Media Hub Studio plugin.
-Examples for overriding property files can be found in documentation or the file 'BlueprintFormsStudioPlugin.mxml' inside the CoreMedia Blueprint.
+Examples for overriding property files can be found in documentation or in the file 'BlueprintFormsStudioPlugin.mxml' inside the CoreMedia Blueprint.

 ### Customizing Labels and Icons

 The property file _SocialHub.properties_ contains the label and icon values for adapters.
-Entries can simply added or modified by overriding this file.
+Entries can simply be added or modified by overriding this file.

 The file expects entries in the following format: